Cubed-Development/Modern-Warfare-Cubed-Documentation/docs/Making Modern Warfare Cubed/importing-assets.md

  */
 public class SomeModel extends Somebase {
 ```
+Note that the Designer and Developer can be the same person.

-Now remove the following lines:
+Now, remove the following lines:

 ```java
 // Made with Blockbench X.X.X